AkumasCoffin/trunking-recorder-transcriptions-to-discord-webhook/README.md

 Sends call info and transcription info from trunking recorder's sqlite database to a discord webhook when the text field (transcription info) is updated by either azure speech to text service or a OpenAI Whisper server

 ## Fetures
-* Keyword detection
+* Keyword Detection
 * Discord Ping for Keywords
-* custom avatar and username for the discord webhook
+* CCustom Avatar and Username for the Discord Webhook
-* Talk Group mappings for known talk group's
+* Talk Group Mappings for known Talk Group's

 # Prerequisites
 ### auto install via python's module manager pip